kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ### Upgrades in the Runtime Provisioner

-Starting with this release, the Runtime Provisioner allows you to upgrade your Kyma runtime using the [GraphQL API](https://github.com/kyma-incubator/compass/blob/master/docs/internal/runtime-upgrade.md).
-Though simple, the API allows you to upgrade the existing Runtime to the new Kyma version and replace the existing configuration with the one passed with the upgrade mutation.
-We also included a rollback option, but it may still require additional actions on the cluster.
+Starting with this release, the Runtime Provisioner allows you to upgrade your Kyma Runtime to the newer version using the [GraphQL API](https://github.com/kyma-incubator/compass/blob/master/docs/internal/runtime-upgrade.md).
+The new configuration passed with the upgrade mutation replaces the existing one.
+We also included a rollback option.
+Bear in mind that the rollback operation may still require additional actions performed on the cluster.

 ### Automatic status update for Applications and Runtimes in the Director